Gosforth Cross: Description

-It is currently debated amongst scholars whether the sources were added to the Cross out of reverence for Viking beliefs and still clinging to their own identity or as a way to parallel Norse mythology (ie Ragnarök, the death of Baldr) with Christian beliefs (ie the Apocalypse, the crucifixion of Christ).
-Among the parallels is Loki being bound is allegorical for Satan being bound, the death of Baldr accompanied by Hod and Nanna interchangeable with Christ's death as witnessed by Longinius and Mary Magdalene, and the battle Odin has with Surtr similar to how Christ ultimately conquers the Devil.
+It is currently debated amongst scholars whether the sources were added to the Cross out of reverence for Viking beliefs and still clinging to their own identity or as a way to parallel Norse mythology (i.e. Ragnarök, the death of Baldr) with Christian beliefs (i.e. the Apocalypse, the crucifixion of Christ).
+Among the parallels is Loki being bound is allegorical for Satan being bound, the death of Baldr accompanied by Hod and Nanna interchangeable with Christ's death as witnessed by Longinus and Mary Magdalene, and the battle Odin has with Surtr similar to how Christ ultimately conquers the Devil.

 Another is how the base of the cross has a tree-like design, looking like bark.
 This is a possible parallel between Yggsdrasil and the Tree of Life; both featured heavily in their respective mythologies.

-The cross also has Christian symbolism, including a depiction of the crucifixion of Christ.
+The cross also has Christian symbolism, including a depiction of the crucifixion of Jesus.
 The combination of Christian and Norse pagan symbolism on the cross may be evidence of the use of pagan stories to illustrate Christian teachings.
 Christ here is depicted as a deity of power, hence why he is absent on the cross on the tip.
 He was popularly interpreted as a deity of power amongst Viking culture.

 The cross is 4.4 m tall and made out of red sandstone.
-It is estimated to date from 920–950 and is still in fairly good condition.
+It is estimated to date from 920 to 950 and is still in fairly good condition.
 Its design shows a strong Anglo-Saxon influence and suggests that the carvers were heavily influenced by Anglo-Saxon stone carving.
 The importance of the Gosforth Cross (as well as the Irton Cross) caused the Victoria and Albert Museum to have replicas made in 1882, which are on display in the Cast Hall at the museum.
 In 1887, the Rev. William Slater Calverley commissioned a replica life-sized copy of this cross and erected it in the churchyard at Aspatria, Cumbria.

 The church also has important hogback tombs, and what appears to be a fragment of another cross, showing the god Thor fishing.